 This patient has 3-4mm of clinical attachment loss.
 Maximum pocket depth is ≤5mm and only horizontal bone loss.

 In this example, your patient will be Stage II Periodontitis.

 Stage refers to the severity of the disease.

-Severity of the disease includes clinical bone loss, radiographic bone loss and even tooth loss due to periodontal disease.
+The severity of the disease includes clinical bone loss, radiographic bone loss, and even tooth loss due to periodontal disease.